Seyni Kountché

 Seyni Kountché (1 July 1931 – 10 November 1987) was a Nigerien military officer who led a 1974 coup d'état that deposed the government of Niger's first president, Hamani Diori.
-He ruled the country as military head of state from 17 April 1974 until his death on 10 November 1987.
+He ruled the country as military head of state from 15 April 1974 until his death on 10 November 1987.
 Stade Général Seyni Kountché, Niger's national stadium in Niamey, is named after him.

 Military career

-Born in 1931 in the town of Damana Fandou, the child of Djerma aristocracy who traced their origins to the Djermakoy Tondikandie, Kountché began his military career in 1949 serving in the French colonial army.
+Born in 1931 in the town of Damana Fandou, a child of Djerma aristocracy who traced their origins to the Djermakoy Tondikandie, Kountché began his military career in 1949, serving in the French colonial army.
 In 1957, he was promoted to the rank of sergeant.
 The French territory of Niger became independent as the Republic of Niger on 3 August 1960.
 One year after his country gained its independence, Kountché transferred to the Niger Army.
-From 1965 to 1966, he studied at the officer's training school in Paris and became deputy chief of staff of the armed forces soon after.
+From 1965 to 1966, he studied at the officers' training school in Paris and became deputy chief of staff of the armed forces soon after.
 He was promoted to armed forces chief of staff in 1973.